 38 Weeks pregnant: Labor readiness & emotional support

-An illustration of a uterus and a fetus the size of a pumpkin representing 38 weeks pregnant.
+An illustration of a uterus and a fetus the size of a leek representing 38 weeks pregnant.

 CRAFTED BY HUMAN